lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

 features have been challenged to remove redundancy and unnecessary code, the next step is to request an upgraded test database.
-To do so, follow the steps mentioned in [Obtenir une base de données test mise à niveau](../../administration/upgrade.html#upgrade-request-test-database), depending on the hosting type of your database.
+To do so, follow the steps mentioned in [Obtenir une base de données test mise à niveau](../../administration/upgrade#upgrade-request-test-database), depending on the hosting type of your database.

 The purpose of this stage is not to start working with the custom modules in the upgraded database, but to make sure the standard upgrade process works seamlessly, and the test database is delivered properly.
-If that’s not the case, and the upgrade request fails, request the assistance of Odoo via the [support page](https://odoo.com/help?stage=migration) by selecting the option related to testing the upgrade.
+If that’s not the case, and the upgrade request fails, request the assistance of Konvergo ERP via the [support page](https://odoo.com/help?stage=migration) by selecting the option related to testing the upgrade.